 The listed symptoms are not always a cause for concern but a quick exam can ensure they are not related to a serious issue.
 Swelling or bulges in the stomach that become bigger or more pronounced should be examined by your doctor.

-- Constipation can cause straining which you want to avoid after hernia repair surgery.
-Constipation is a common side effect of surgery and the use of local anesthesia.
-Also, some pain medications used after surgery to ease discomfort also can slow down the bowels.
-The doctor will instruct you to take stool softeners for a while after a hernia repair to help restore the function of the bowels and promote regular bowel movements.
+- Constipation can cause straining.
+It is a common side effect of surgery and the use of local anesthesia.
+Also, some pain medications used after surgery to ease discomfort can slow down the bowels.
+The doctor will instruct you to take stool softeners for a while after a hernia repair surgery.
+I will help restore the function of the bowels and promote regular bowel movements.
 Stool softeners along with a healthy diet should help to release trapped gas and reduce stomach distention.

-- Don’t miss any post-operative appointments.
-Even though you are feeling great, the surgeon needs to ensure that you are healing properly and there are no potential concerns that could inhibit your recovery.
+Don’t miss any post-operative appointments.
+Even though you are feeling great, the surgeon needs to ensure that you are healing properly.

-- Most surgeons will recommend some type of binder garment to be worn after surgery to promote healing and minimize swelling and bloating.
-Wearing this binder can help prevent a recurrence due to strain before the repair site is fully healed.
+Wear binder garments: promote healing, and reduce swelling/bloating.
+Wearing this binder can help prevent a recurrence due to strain before the repair site fully heals.